Small business payroll guide for Canadian employers

 How to set up payroll for your small business

 Setting up payroll for the first time involves a few key steps.
-Getting these right from the start helps you avoid compliance issues and ensures your employees are paid correctly.
+If you're just getting started, the starting a business checklist covers broader setup tasks too.
+Getting these right from the start helps you avoid compliance issues and keeps your employees paid correctly.

 Before running payroll, confirm whether each worker is an employee or an independent contractor.
-This matters because:
+This classification affects your tax obligations and legal responsibilities.

-- Employees: you must withhold CPP, EI, and income tax from their pay
+For employees, you must withhold CPP, EI, and income tax from their pay.
+Contractors handle their own taxes and deductions.
+Learn more in the freelance taxes guide.

-If you misclassify workers, the CRA may penalize you and require back payments.
-When in doubt, review the CRA's guidelines, consult an accountant, or even request a ruling directly from the CRA so they can officially decide on a worker's status.
+If you misclassify workers, the CRA may penalise you and require back payments.
+When in doubt, review the CRA's guidelines or consult an accountant.
+You can also request a ruling directly from the CRA.

 For each employee, gather:

-- Social Insurance Number (SIN): you must show you made a reasonable effort to get it within three days of the employee's start date
+- Social Insurance Number (SIN): you must show you made a reasonable effort to get it within 3 days of the employee's start date

 - completed TD1 forms (federal and provincial) for tax credit calculations